 Let’s face it, debt is stressful.
 The sooner you begin to make changes to get out of debt, the better your quality of life.

-Despite the COVID-19 pandemic causing job loss across the U.S., the total household debt decreased by $34 billion to 14.27 trillion in the second quarter of 2020, according to the Federal Reserve.
+In Q2 of 2020, the total household debt had decreased by $34 billion to 14.27 trillion according to the according to the Federal Reserve.

 How to get out of debt